SAP-samples/teched2022-AP160/exercises/ex1/README.md

 23. A new pop up showing all the Mashups would display.
 <img width="1672" alt="image" src="https://user-images.githubusercontent.com/84871522/196872904-93254c8c-c758-4b50-922b-bd71374c7371.png">

-24. Search for the Mashup we searched in step 4 and embed by clicking on ">" in front of the mashup name.
+24. Search for the Mashup we searched in step 4 and click on ">" in front of the mashup name.
 <img width="1656" alt="image" src="https://user-images.githubusercontent.com/84871522/196874051-3df06b74-d705-41f1-8337-c1e94adb0308.png">

-25. "Edit Properties" pop would display.
+25. "Edit Properties" pop up would display.
 Then click "Apply".
 <img width="1664" alt="image" src="https://user-images.githubusercontent.com/84871522/196874289-2631f96a-e65e-4044-a125-491e11d56ec7.png">

 26. The selected mashup would be displayed in the tab.
 Then end the Adaptation mode by clicking the "End Session" button on the orange bar on top of the page.